cancelei/Space-Travelers-Hub/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 React/Redux SPA<a name="about-project"></a>
+# 📖 SPACE TRAVELER'S HUB<a name="about-project"></a>
-This is a group project built to help potential space traveler's to save and compare their past and future space travels.
+Web Page connected with the real live data from the SpaceX API, to provide commercial and scientific space travel services, users can book rockets and join selected space missions.

 ## 🛠 Built With Love and Passion<a name="built-with"></a>